 Our rPET bottles are made from recycled PET plastic that is carefully collected, screened and sorted to keep other types of plastics from entering the rPET manufacturing process.
 Given the nature and variability of the recycling streams, however, a small fraction of rPET bottles may contain trace levels of other types of plastics which, in turn, could result in trace levels of BPA in the low parts per trillion range.
 For this reason, we consider our rPET water bottles virtually BPA free.
 All of our 5-gallon bottles are now made of PET #1 plastic, which is BPA-free.
 Our 3-gallon bottles are currently made from polycarbonate #7 plastic, a strong, clear and reusable type of plastic.
 In tests, water packaged in our polycarbonate bottles has been found to contain trace levels (less than 1 part per billion) of BPA.
 Based on consumer preference, we are planning to transition our 3-gallon bottles to BPA-free plastic water bottles in the future — and could be coming to a store near you.

 Because our single-serve bottles are lightweight in nature, they’re intended to be used just once (we do not recommend refilling them).
 Washing with certain types of detergents can result in degradation of the polymer and should be avoided (no surprise there).

 Our 3- and 5-gallon home and office delivery containers can be returned to the factory for washing and refilling, but never fear!
 We take care to use the right detergent types and washing conditions to ensure effective cleaning without degrading the polymer.

-The benefit of recycling is that it keeps materials out of landfills.
+The benefit of water bottle recycling is that it keeps materials out of landfills.
 Recycling your bottles helps close the loop on PET plastic, and we encourage all our consumers to recycle — don’t throw those bottles away when you’re done with them!